 #8 – Aloe Vera Gel

-Aloe Vera is well known as an herbal remedy for skin conditions, and it offers an excellent natural hives treatment that provides great results.
+Aloe Vera is well known as an herbal remedy for skin conditions, and it offers an excellent natural treatment for hives that provides great results.
 You can apply Aloe Vera gel topically to the area affected by hives.
 It will help to reduce inflammation, relieve itching, eliminate pain and stinging, cool the surrounding tissue, and reduce redness as well.
 The gel also increases the rate of healing, helping your skin recover from hives even faster.
-You can also use Aloe Vera gel on skin that has not yet been infected, which may help to keep the hives from spreading to those areas.
+You can also use Aloe Vera gel on skin that has not yet been infected, which may help keep the hives from spreading to those areas.